cirruslabs/cirrus-cli/STARLARK-TEMPLATING.md

 cirrus internal test
 ```

-This CLI command will find all directories with `.cirrus.expected.yml` file in them, run the `.cirrus.star` from the same directory and compare the results.
+This CLI command will find all directories with `.cirrus.expected.yml` file in them, run the `.cirrus.star` from the same directory and compare the results with the expected `.cirrus.expected.yml`.